Uraxys/OpenFrame/README.md

 # OpenFrame
-A Minecraft server core based on PaperMC, supporting both single servers &amp; multi-servers with a proxy.
+A Minecraft server core using PaperMC, supporting both single servers &amp; multi-servers with a proxy.